WILLISTON, N.D. — Western North Dakota will soon have the only state-funded residential adolescent treatment program in North Dakota.

 Prior to 2013, adolescents could seek treatment at Grand Forks’ Children and Adolescent Treatment Services, funded by the Substance Abuse Prevention and Treatment block grant.
-In 2013, the funding was transferred to Bismarck and Youth Residential Services was opened.
-When it closed, the state was left with no publicly funded addiction treatment program for teens.
+In 2013, the funding was transferred to Bismarck and Youth Residential Service was opened.
+When it closed in Jan.
+2018, the state was left with no publicly funded addiction treatment program for teens.

 Eckert will fill the gap it left when it begins accepting admissions by March 2, 2020.
 Until Eckert opens, Northeast Human Service Center has three available beds.